Topics on this page

 Automatically assign policies using cloud provider tags and labels

-AWS tags allows you to categorize your resources by assigning metadata to AWS EC2 instances in the form of keys and values.
+Amazon Web Services (AWS) tags, Azure tags, and GCP labels allow you to categorize your resources by assigning metadata to AWS EC2 instances, Azure VMs, or GCP VM instances in the form of keys and values.
 You can also tag Amazon WorkSpaces with the similar key and value pair.
-Workload Security can use this metadata to trigger the automatic assigning of a policy to a Deep Security Agent when that agent is activated.
+Workload Security can use this metadata to trigger the automatic assigning of a policy to an agent when that agent is activated.
 This is done by creating an event-based task in Workload Security and defining the event, policy, and metadata.
-Event-based tasks are used to monitor protected resources for specific events and then perform tasks based on certain conditions: in this case the event is agent-initiated activation and a specific AWS instance tag is the condition.
+Event-based tasks are used to monitor protected resources for specific events and then perform tasks based on certain conditions.
+In this example, the event is agent-initiated activation and a specific AWS instance tag is the condition:

 - Policy: AIA_Policy

 - AWS tag key: Group

 Note that the following sample procedure is based on the assumption that the policy AIA_Policy has already been created.

 Go to Administration > Event-Based Tasks in the Workload Security console and click New.